Deputy investigative editor Education: University of Oklahoma, BA in journalism, 1988

-In 2015, he helped lead and edit a Washington Post team of journalists that identified and analyzed nearly 1,000 fatal shootings by police nationwide.
+David S. Fallis is the deputy editor for The Washington Post’s Investigations Unit.
+In 2015, he helped lead and edit a team of Post journalists that identified and analyzed nearly 1,000 fatal shootings by police nationwide.
 For that year-long work, The Post was awarded the Pulitzer Prize for National Reporting, a Polk Award for National Reporting and the Sigma Delta Chi Award for Public Service.

-Before joining the Post in 1999, he wrote and edited for the Tulsa World.
-He grew up in Tulsa and started his career as a police reporter at the now-defunct Tulsa Tribune.
-He holds a Bachelor of Arts in Journalism degree from the University of Oklahoma and has taught investigative reporting at George Washington University.
+Before joining The Post in 1999, he wrote and edited for the Tulsa World.
+He started his career as a police reporter at the now-defunct Tulsa Tribune, and he has taught investigative reporting at George Washington University.